oscar-sabet/todo-guru/README.md

 ### home/home.html

-The `home.html` template serves as the landing page for the ToDo|Guru application.
+The home.html template serves as the landing page for the ToDo|Guru application.
 It provides an overview of the application's features and benefits, encouraging users to sign up or log in to start managing their tasks.
 The template is designed with a clean and modern interface, using soft pastel colours and Bootstrap for a responsive design.
-It includes sections that highlight key features such as task management, user authentication, and real-time updates.
+It includes sections that highlight key features.
 This welcoming and informative homepage makes it easy for new users to understand the application and get started.

 ### tasks/list.html

-The `tasks/list.html` template displays a list of tasks for a logged-in user.
+The tasks/list.html template displays a list of tasks for a logged-in user.
 It allows for sorting and filtering tasks based on various criteria.
 The template also includes a modal with a form for creating new tasks and displays statistics about the user's tasks.
 It contains count of completed tasks, count by status and count by category.

 ### tasks/board.html

-The `tasks/board.html` template presents a board view of tasks for the logged-in user, categorizing tasks by their status (not started, in progress, completed).
+The tasks/board.html template presents a board view of tasks for the logged-in user, categorizing tasks by their status (not started, in progress, completed).
 This helps users to quickly assess the status of their tasks.
 The template allows tasks to be ordered by a specified field and displays the total count of tasks.

 ### tasks/update_task.html

-The `tasks/update_task.html` template provides a form for updating an existing task for the logged-in user.
+The tasks/update_task.html template provides a form for updating an existing task for the logged-in user.
 It displays the current details of the task and allows the user to modify and save changes.

-### tasks/register.html

-The `tasks/register.html` template is used for registering new users.
-It displays a registration form where users can enter their details to create a new account.
-This template is crucial for onboarding new users and ensuring they can access the task management features of the application.
-It provides a user-friendly interface for the registration process and handles form validation and error messages.

 ### tasks/profile.html

-The `tasks/profile.html` template displays and allows updating the profile picture of the logged-in user.
+The tasks/profile.html template displays and allows updating the profile picture of the logged-in user.
 It includes a modal with a form for updating the profile picture and displays various statistics about the user's tasks.
 These statistics include the total count of tasks, completed tasks, pending tasks, and tasks in progress.
 The template also shows the date the user account was created and the last login date.
 It also shows the complete history of the user as recorded by the app.

-### tasks/login.html

-The `tasks/login.html` template is used for logging in users.
-It displays a login form where users can enter their credentials to access their accounts.
-The template handles form validation and displays error messages if the login attempt is unsuccessful.
-This template is essential for user authentication, ensuring that only authorized users can access their tasks and personal information.
-It provides a secure and user-friendly interface for the login process.

 ## Repository